Jaynuke79/languages-jjalonzoestra/Lua/Readme.md

 - No native OOP system (you roll your own via tables/metatables)
 - No built-in parallelism (only coroutines)
 - No standard libraries for sockets, filesystems, or GUIs—expect the host to provide them
-- No compile-time types (but some dialects like Typed Lua exist)

 ### History
 Lua was created in 1993 by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio) in Brazil.
 It was initially developed to address the need for a flexible and lightweight scripting language for data description and configuration in software projects.